Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

 A concern with machine learning is that it may learn to perform well within the samples on which it is trained but not generalize well to unseen problems that humans would consider related.
 We asses this risk by presenting data on how well \DLTOOL has generalized beyond its training distribution.

-Let us first discuss the differences in the distribution of programs and rewrite rules between $R$ and $K$.
-Figure~\ref{fig:Passing} shows the histograms of the number of assign staments and tokens in ProgA for $R$ and $K$.
-We see the human-written code in $K$ shown as the green distribution tends to have many samples with fewer than 5 statements and fewer than 50 tokens, while the synthetic code shown as the grey distribution was designed to create more complex programs and hence has ProgAs with more statements and more AST nodes.
+Let us first discuss the differences in the distribution of programs and rewrite rules between $Synth$ and $Optim$.
+Figure~\ref{fig:Passing} shows the histograms of the number of assign statements and tokens in ProgA for $Synth$ and $Optim$.
+We see that the results of our straight-line code mining and processing of human-written code from GitHub (shown as the green distribution) tends to have many samples with fewer than 5 statements and fewer than 50 tokens, while the synthetic code (shown as the grey distribution) was designed to create more complex examples and hence has ProgAs with more statements and more AST nodes.
 This clearly shows a different distribution.
 The red areas show the proofs which are not found.
 The thinness of the red area showing that there is no obvious weakness on any area of the ProgA distribution.
-The rewrite rules needed to prove equivalence also varies between $R$ and $K$: 49\% of the proofs for samples in $R_t$ are solved without rewrite rules related to statements while less than 12\% of proofs on the $K_t$ dataset could be solved without these rules (compare the ``No statement rules'' rows from tables~\ref{tab:categories} and~\ref{tab:M1M1ppM7}).
+The rewrite rules needed to prove equivalence also varies between $Synth$ and $Optim$: 49\% of the proofs for samples in $Synth_{test}$ are solved without rewrite rules related to statements while less than 12\% of proofs on the $Optim_{test}$ dataset could be solved without these rules (compare the ``No statement rules'' rows from tables~\ref{tab:categories} and~\ref{tab:M1M1ppM7}).
+In relation to rewrite rules, there were 1,271,787 total training samples for $T_{1-6}$ and 18,216 unique rewrite rule targets; $T_7$ added 83,145 new samples including 556 new targets which were not in the previous rewrite rule group, hence indicating the ability of the model to generate previously unseen rule selections.
 Taken together, these data show that \DLTOOL has generalized well over 2 different datasets.

 In order to show \DLTOOL can generalize outside its training domain, we used algorithm~\ref{alg:GenerateRewrites} with CheckLimits and GenerateProgA adjusted such that we created test samples with 101-120 AST nodes and 3 outputs, which is outside the initial training distribution.
-Recall that on $R$ (with up to 100 AST nodes and 1 or 2 outputs), \DLTOOL achieves 98\% success on the $R_t$ test set.
+Recall that on $Synth$ (with up to 100 AST nodes and 1 or 2 outputs), \DLTOOL achieves 98\% success on the $Synth_{test}$ test set.
 Now, on programs with 101-120 AST nodes and 3 outputs it is still able to prove 60\% of the program pairs equivalent, showing that \DLTOOL can generalize to larger examples.